KelvinHere/Yoga_Milestone_4/README.md

 ### Profile Page Features

-The profile page shows users their profiles, lets them edit it and request to become an instructor.
+The profile page shows users their profiles, lets them edit it and requests to become an instructor.
 A list of purchased lessons and buttons to start them are also on this page for quick access.

 - **Functionality**
 - An 'Edit Profile' button takes the user to a form where they can edit their profile information and change their picture.